fedxc/attendance-tracker/README.md

 # Attendance Tracker

-A modern, client-side web application for tracking daily attendance with intelligent location-based notifications.
+A modern, client-side web application for tracking daily attendance.
 Built with vanilla JavaScript, it provides a comprehensive attendance management system that works entirely in your browser.

 ## Features